Fort Bend ISD Superintendent Dr. Charles Dupre to resign by December 2021

 After serving in Pflugerville ISD for seven years, he returned to Fort Bend to become the superintendent.

-According to his contract on the Fort Bend ISD website, his annual base salary is $285,000, but the board can make adjustments at any time.
+According to his contract on the FBISD website, his annual base salary is $285,000, but the board can make adjustments at any time.
 Other benefits included pay or reimbursement for business expenses, automobile expenses and relocation.

 You can read the full terms agreed upon at the time in this document.